Pomegranate Cream Tart Recipe: An easy 6-ingredient holiday dessert bursting with fresh pomegranate flavor!

 - 8 ounces cream cheese, softened

 - Preheat the oven to 450 degrees F. Flour a work surface and gently roll out the pie crust.
-Then carefully fit the pie crust in a 8-9 inch tart pan.
+Then carefully fit the pie crust in a 8 to 9-inch tart pan.

 - Press the crust into the scalloped edges of tart pan.
 Then press along the rim of the pan to cut off any extra crust.